The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 A new world of opportunities

-PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits not only to end-users but to all banking and payment parties.
+PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits to end-users and all banking and payment parties.

 New partnerships and open-banking APIs with the right security level brought by SCA and risk monitoring can generate value by: